TYPE DESIGN INFORMATION PAGE last updated on Mon Mar 10 06:04:10 EDT 2014

 In 2012, Roland Hörmann and Felix Auer codesigned the refined didone fashion mag display typeface Aquus (+the outline version, Aquus Linearis).

-Pier Francesco Martini, a graphic designer in Firenze, Italy, created Bahn (2013), a display font inspired by the old Austrian Bahn signs.
+Pier Francesco Martini (b.
+1984), a graphic designer in Prato / Firenze, Italy, designs and sells typefaces.
+He created Bahn (2013), a display font inspired by the old Austrian Bahn signs.
 Free version.
 Later in 2013, he published the 4-style headline sans typeface family Alto.

 PiS (was: Polenimschaufenster)